 Try a spot of fly fishing on the river

 Aside from its distillery connections, the pure waters of the River Spey are also well-known for their excellent salmon and sea trout fishing.
-Probably one of the most famous areas in the world for this type of fishing, it’s over 100 miles in length, running from its source at Loch Spey, 10 miles from Loch Ness up to the Moray Firth.
+Probably one of the most famous areas in the world for this type of fishing, it’s more than160km (100 miles) in length, running from its source at Loch Spey, 16km (10 miles) from Loch Ness up to the Moray Firth.

-The fishing season on the Spey opens on the 11th of February and runs through until the 30th of September each year.
+The fishing season on the Spey opens on the February 11 and runs through until September 30 each year.

 The fast-flowing river is only suitable for fly fishing and is home to around 30 famous salmon fishing beats, cared for by professional Spey ghillies.
 Why not hire a guide and treat yourself to one of the best fishing experiences around?